 2. Mobile Platforms & Devices SupportedDetermining whether to support iOS, Android, Windows Mobile, or all of the above in your enterprise mobile applications will help predict development time, and therefore cost.
 Each platform is different—for example, Android fragmentation (caused by the fact that there are over 18,000 different devices/screen sizes running on Android) can make it difficult to ensure your app works well for each unique piece of hardware, whereas the iOS platform only needs to support a few different Apple devices.

-Device is also a factor that needs to be considered.
+The device type is also a factor that needs to be considered.
 Do you only want to support phones?
 What about tablets?
 Or should the app be universal?

-And lastly, you need to decide if you want to invest in a native app (fully responsive apps that are installed on devices) or a hybrid app (part native and part web app, with one code base deployed to different platforms).
-Native apps are typically more expensive to develop, but are a more premium product that will give you better performance and more custom-designed features.
+And lastly, you need to decide if you want to invest in a native app (fully responsive apps that are installed on devices) or a hybrid app (part native and part web app, with one code base, deployed to different platforms).
+Native apps are typically more expensive to develop but are a more premium product that will give you better performance and more custom-designed features.

-3. Integration PointsIntegration points will undoubtedly cost you more money during the build, but will save you time and money in the long run.
+3. Integration PointsIntegration points will undoubtedly cost you more money during the build but will save you time and money in the long run.

 Consider the following: